szilG/Red-Coral-Realty/README.md

 The main goal of the website is to guide possible clients to making contact with the agency through the contact page.

 The business goals of the website are:

-Get the Best Price for Your Property in the Shortest Time for the Lowest Fee.
+* Get the Best Price for Your Property in the Shortest Time for the Lowest Fee.
-Pay a Fixed Fee & Keep Your Equity.
+* Pay a Fixed Fee & Keep Your Equity.
+* Increase client base

 ## UX